compgenai/compgenai.github.io/index.md

 {% include section.html %}

-At the Computational Genomics & AI Lab, we develop machine learning models that predict gene expression and phenotypic outcomes directly from sequence information—advancing the field of sequence-to-function prediction.
-Our work centers on single-cell and population-scale omics data, which we integrate with genomic sequence features to uncover the molecular mechanisms underlying complex diseases.
+The Computational Genomics & AI Lab at Inha University develops machine learning models to decode the functional regulatory logic embedded in DNA sequence, with applications spanning human complex diseases and synthetic biology.
+We focus on building interpretable, high-resolution frameworks that connect genetic variation to function and phenotype across both single-cell and population-level data.

 {:.center}